indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 #### A workspace for the Kitchen

-Choose a directory and use Knife to create a scaffolding
-    knife solo init .
+Choose a directory and use Knife to create a scaffolding. {% highlight bash %} knife solo init . {% endhighlight %}

 ### Cheffile